 How to declare tags

-Marfeel allows custom tagging and taxonomies via the mrf:tags meta.
+Marfeel allows custom tagging and taxonomies through the mrf:tags meta tag, supporting both the property and name attributes interchangeably.

 <meta property="mrf:tags" content="tagGroup1:tag_name;tagGroup2:another_tag_name" />